Police: Two arrested after shots fired in Champaign bank robbery

 "There was no direct threat to the schools," he said.

-"Students remained inside the schools and in their regular classes for about 10 minutes until the police indicated the soft lockdown could be lifted," Central's assistant principal Iris Jun wrote in an email to parents.
+Central Assistant Principal Iris Jun said in an email to parents that "students remained inside the schools and in their regular classes for about 10 minutes until the police indicated the soft lockdown could be lifted."

 Rath said the investigation is ongoing.